valancej/anchore-blogs/content/envoy-vulns/envoy-vulns.md

 # A closer look at Two Envoy Vulnerabilities (CVE-2019-9900 and CVE-2019-9901) and their impact on Istio

-In this post, I wanted to take a closer look at recent two vulnerabilites impacting [Envoy Proxy](https://www.envoyproxy.io/) versions 1.9.0 and older ([CVE 2019-9900](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2019-9900) and [CVE 2019-9901](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2019-9901)).
+In this post, I wanted to take a closer look at recent two vulnerabilities impacting [Envoy Proxy](https://www.envoyproxy.io/) versions 1.9.0 and older ([CVE 2019-9900](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2019-9900) and [CVE 2019-9901](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2019-9901)).
 Since these two particular CVEs have been identified, they have also been patched in Envoy version 1.9.1.
-Before diving into the specifics of the vulnerabilites and their impact, I wanted to give some general background on Envoy and Istio.
+Before diving into the specifics of the vulnerabilities and their impact, I wanted to give some general background on Envoy and Istio.

 #### What is Envoy?